How to Deploy GenieACS

 links: mongo

 There is always a way, and I just wanted to show it to you with this playbook.
 In the end, it all comes to versatility.
-Although this is more oriented towards building a system and then using base Docker to run GenieACS, it's interesting to share, nevertheless.
+Although this is more oriented towards building a system and then using base Docker to run GenieACS instead of using Docker Compose, it's still interesting to share to you, in case you're using Ansible.

 Conclusion & Next Steps

-We have successfully detailed the steps for deploying a working instance of GenieACS via Docker Compose and Kubernetes/Helmfile.
+We have successfully detailed the steps for deploying a working instance of GenieACS via Docker Compose and Kubernetes/Helmfile, with an additional extra in Ansible.
 By abstracting operating system differences and leveraging Docker and Kubernetes advantages, we've simplified and streamlined the deployment journey significantly.

 This post has strictly covered GenieACS deployment.
 However, deploying GenieACS is just step one.
 In my next post, I'll dive deeper into the practicalities of operating GenieACS: real-world tasks, firmware management, API automation, troubleshooting practices, and tips drawn from years of experience that significantly helped me overcome challenges in production.